salymk/react-maker-pre-launch-landing-page/README.md

 }
 ```

-And then you have to pass the useFormik() hook initial form values, our custom validate function that will be called when
+And then, you have to pass the useFormik() hook initial form values, our custom validate function that is called when
 form values change or fields are blurred, and a submit function that will
-be called when the form is submitted.
+be when the form is submitted.

 ```js
 const formik = useFormik({